 If your fireplace has a floor-to-ceiling surround, you can remove all of it and then add new facing just to the bottom.
 Then drywall and paint the top, which will provide space for artwork, a mirror or a flat-screen TV.

 Some fireplaces have no design – they’re more like a hole in the wall.
 If that’s your situation, we can have our custom woodworker make a mantel with columns that extend to the floor, framing your fireplace.
-I just did this for a client and it took their fireplace from dull to elegant in one step.
+I just did a fireplace remodel in San Diego that took my client’s fireplace from dull to elegant in one step.

-Please contact us at Tracy Lynn Studio if we can help with remodeling your fireplace, or any of your home design needs.
+Please contact us at Tracy Lynn Studio if we can help with remodeling your fireplace in San Diego, or any of your home design needs.